patybn3/Postal-Service-Bar-Code-Comp-III/README.md

- Author: <Dr. Sirong Lin - Main function>
+ Author: Dr. Sirong Lin - Main function

- Co-Author: <Patricia Antlitz - Class and methods>
+ Co-Author: Patricia Antlitz - Class and methods

- Date: <02/10/2023 - Version 1>
+ Date: 02/10/2023 - Version 1

- Date: <02/14/2023 - Version 2>
+ Date: 02/14/2023 - Version 2

- Purpose: <Convert a set of binary numbers into a decimal bar code and vice versa>
+ Purpose: Convert a set of binary numbers into a decimal bar code and vice versa.

  Sources of Help: <substring: https://www.udacity.com/blog/2021/05/our-guide-to-cpp-substrings.html#:~:text=What%20Is%20a%20Substring%20in,string%20from%20within%20a%20string. string stream: https://www.geeksforgeeks.org/stringstream-c-applications/ string index: https://www.w3schools.com/cpp/cpp_strings_access.asp I took a look at this code, and used it as an inspiration.
 I took the binary values for each decimal number (switch case) from this code: https://github.com/proshan/Absolute-Cpp-Solutions/blob/master/Chapter%207/Programming%20Projects/9.cpp>

  Time Spent: <unknown>
- ***/
-/*

  Computing III -- COMP.2010 Honor Statement
  The practice of good ethical behavior is essential for maintaining good order in the classroom, providing an enriching learning